kon-ham/kon-ham.github.io/_posts/2022-05-22-a-review-of-kung-fu-hustle.md

 Our past, our present, and our future have a connection.
 All of what happens in time happens for a reason and ultimately we are moving towards a conclusion of history where there will be a tying together of the loose ends of history.
 At the end, everything will be made right and people will find a deep and cathartic resolution to their lives as they see that all things in history led from the beginning to the end, all with purpose, and all with reason.

 ## The greatest achievement of the kungfu master was to lay down his life for another
-The greatest achievement of kung-fu master Sing was not when he defeated 'The Beast', but rather when he was a worthless and naive young boy, unable to fight back against a group of young bullies as he tried to save a young girl who was about to have her candy stolen from her.
+The greatest achievement of kung-fu master Sing was not when he defeated 'The Beast', but rather when he was a naive young boy, unable to fight back against a group of young bullies as he tried to save a young deaf girl.

 Sing's greatest achievement was being beaten to a pulp so that she wouldn't have to be.
 Sing's greatest glory was when he was pissed on by the young boys, who called him an idiot loser as they left feeling victorious.